 American newspaper columnist William Sydney Porter, known by his pen name O. Henry, coined the term “banana republic” at the beginning of the 20th century.
-It describes a nation with an undeveloped economy that’s reliant upon the exploitation of natural resources, with an elite ruling class that siphons off the profits for themselves at the expense of an oppressed and impoverished working class.
+It described a nation with an undeveloped economy that’s reliant upon the exploitation of natural resources, with an elite ruling class that siphons off the profits for themselves at the expense of an oppressed and impoverished working class.
 Mr. Porter created the term after living in Honduras, which is one of the Central American countries, along with neighboring Guatemala and El Salvador, which have produced the recent surge of immigrant children seeking asylum the U.S.

 Mr. Porter chose the adjective banana because American fruit companies operating banana plantations dominated Honduras at that time.
 American foreign policy in Central America during the first half of the 20th century was focused on protecting the commercial interests of the large American fruit companies operating there.
 The U.S. Marines were sent to the region so often their activities are now called the Banana Wars.
 American troops, for example, occupied Cuba four times between 1899 and 1922.

 U.S. Meddling Has Contributed to Problems in Central America

 After WWII, and the advent of the Cold War, the focus of U.S. foreign policy in the region shifted to the threat of Communism.
 Like it had during the earlier part of the century, the U.S. government continued to bankroll the region’s dictators and right-wing militias in order to protect its perceived interests.
 This intensified the growing leftist sentiment among the poor.